Please accept our cookies to get the best experience of our website.

 To find out more about the cookies we use, visit our cookie information page.

 More than 10,000 Henkel employees have become Sustainability Ambassadors since the program’s start in 2012.

 If we want to achieve our goal of tripling the value that we create compared to the environmental footprint of our products and technologies by 2030, we need everyone to contribute.
 That is why we strive to give our employees a clear understanding of sustainability and enable them to convey the importance of sustainability to others.

 One of our most important educational initiatives is the Henkel program for Sustainability Ambassadors, which was initiated in 2012 to inspire employees to engage even more intensively with the topic of sustainability.
-Since then, Henkel has trained around 6,200 ambassadors in 74 countries.
+Since then, Henkel has trained more than 10,000 ambassadors in 79 countries.
 As part of their activities, the ambassadors work with elementary school children, to teach them about the responsible use of resources.
-We have now reached around 63,000 schoolchildren in 43 countries.
+We have now reached over 84,000 schoolchildren in 47 countries.

 Kathrin Menges, Executive Vice President Human Resources and Infrastructure Services, explains what it means to act sustainably to students at a school in Düsseldorf.

 Jaroslava Haid-Járková, General Manager of Henkel in the Czech Republic, and her colleague Jan Zelizko explaining sustainability to children in Prague.

 The sustainability ambassadors encourage the primary school students to come up their own ideas of how people can conserve energy and water in their personal lives.